plasmatech8/node-practice/README.md

 ## 3. Working with the ReadLine module

 Used for user input.

-`process` is a global object provided by default by Node.

 We use the `readline` module to do user input and cycle until the user inputs a correct response.

+Note that `process` is a global object provided by default by Node.

 ```js
 const readline = require('readline');
 const rl = readline.createInterface({input : process.stdin,